-Today's post - a deep dive into the world of Salesforce profiles and permission sets - is written by the awesome Eric Kintzer, Salesforce Architect at Helix, and Gearset Community Advisor.
+This blog post is written by Eric Kintzer, Salesforce Architect at Helix, and Gearset Community Advisor.

 Profiles, permission sets, and permission set groups are among the primary ways that Salesforce manages user access to your application’s functionality.